 - Access to better skills.
 Typically, experts and consultants are outsourced.
 Hiring them means introducing a skillset that is not currently part of the existing team member’s technical abilities.
 Consultants allow business to access their highly valued skills temporarily.

 - Boost team morale.
 Onboarding a well-respected consultant not only benefits the business.
 It also gives existing team members the chance to advance their careers by improving their skills.
 By giving them the opportunity to learn from leaders in the industry, employers can motivate team members to work harder.
 It also fosters loyalty to the organization.

 - Long-term improvements.
 Even long after a functional consultant has left an organization, the impact of onboarding them is evident.
 The long-term improvements from training sessions, policy changes, and other changes are a huge benefit to the organization.

-As you can see, the benefits that a business gets from hiring functional experts cannot be overlooked.
-If you have the chance to become a functional expert in your field, you will be a highly valued addition to any team.
+As you can see, the benefits that a business gets from hiring experts cannot be overlooked.
+If you have the chance to become a expert in your field, you will be a highly valued addition to any team.
 For businesses, hiring a consultant can allow your business to reach new heights and give a fresh perspective on how to run things.

 Disadvantages Of Hiring Functional Experts

 Despite the (many) aforementioned advantages that a business gets, there are still some disadvantages.
 It is crucial to take into consideration the various drawbacks as well.

 The most common problem that businesses face when hiring one is that they are often egoistic.
 This means that hiring two experts in the same field (or similar fields) can result in clashes and a bad work environment if not done carefully.